bablokb/pi-webradio/README.md

 using a Waveshare 7.9" touch-display.
 Here the server-part of the software runs on the same machine (Raspberry Pi4) as the web-gui.

+Note this project is work in progress.
+See [here](#Status "Status") for what is already implemented.

 Installation
 ------------